 Families of individuals who worked in the following industries between the 1940s and the 1980s may be especially vulnerable to second-hand asbestos exposure:

-When asbestos is broken apart, it releases tiny fibrous particles that can cling to hair and clothing.
+Secondhand asbestos exposure occurs when asbestos is broken apart, releasing tiny fibrous particles, known as asbestos dust, that can cling to hair and clothing.
 These asbestos fibers are easily transferred to others and it is these particulates that can accumulate in the lungs, where they lead to scarring and the cellular mutations that cause mesothelioma and lung cancer.

 Because workers were often unaware of the dangers of asbestos, or even that they were working with asbestos, their family members were likewise exposed without the knowledge that by simply handling a spouse’s laundry or hugging a parent on a regular basis they were at risk for developing mesothelioma or lung cancer.
 These asbestos-related cancers have latency periods of decades, sometimes upward of 40 or 50 years, which makes life-saving treatment essentially impossible.

 The dangers of asbestos exposure have long been associated with individuals working directly with the material.
-However, those who are exposed indirectly may be affected as well.
+However, those who are exposed indirectly may be affected as well, particularly through inhaling asbestos fibers.
 Second-hand asbestos exposure, often experienced by family members of workers or individuals living near asbestos-contaminated areas, can pose serious long-term health risks.

 Understanding these potential risks is critical, not only for those who may have been exposed but also for their loved ones.
 Some of the long-term health risks that victims of second-hand asbestos exposure may be at risk of developing include the following: